Da Nang is paradise.

 Ba Na Hills Golden Bridge

 Built in 2018, the Golden Bridge is a stunning engineering feat.
-The bridge, which is 150 metres long and 12.8 metres wide, curves beautifully around the giant hands that hold it up.
+The bridge, which is 150 meters long and 12.8 meters wide, curves beautifully around the giant hands that hold it up.

 Although just 30 minutes from Da Nang, Ba Na hills takes more than 5 hours to explore, so make your trip a full day out.